Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 - **Agents** - which is attached to a Unity GameObject (any character within a scene) and handles generating its observations, performing the actions it receives and assigning a reward (positive / negative) when appropriate.
-Each Agent is linked to a Policy.
+Each Agent is linked to a Behavior.

 Every Learning Environment will always have one Agent for every character in the scene.
-While each Agent must be linked to a Policy, it is possible for Agents that have similar observations and actions to have the same Policy type.
+While each Agent must be linked to a Behavior, it is possible for Agents that have similar observations and actions to have the same Behavior.
 In our sample game, we have two teams each with their own medic.
-Thus we will have two Agents in our Learning Environment, one for each medic, but both of these medics can have the same Policy.
-Note that these two medics have the same Policy because their _space_ of observations and actions are similar.
+Thus we will have two Agents in our Learning Environment, one for each medic, but both of these medics can have the same Behavior.
+Note that these two medics have the same Behavior.
 This does not mean that at each instance they will have identical observation and action _values_.
-In other words, the Policy defines the space of all possible observations and actions, while the Agents connected to it (in this case the medics) can each have their own, unique observation and action values.
-If we expanded our game to include tank driver NPCs, then the Agent attached to those characters cannot share a Policy with the Agent linked to the medics (medics and drivers have different actions).
+If we expanded our game to include tank driver NPCs, then the Agent attached to those characters cannot share its Behavior with the Agent linked to the medics (medics and drivers have different actions).

 <p align="center">